-I have a bit of a love hate relationship with scar wax.
-On the one hand you can create some pretty cool looking things with it.
-On the other it can be a tricky medium to work with.
+I have a bit of a love-hate relationship with scar wax.
+On the one hand, you can create some pretty cool looking things with it.
+On the other, it can be a tricky medium to work with.

 What is scar wax?

-There’s also lots of recipes out there for making your own scar wax from household ingredients which could work out even cheaper!
+There are lots of recipes out there for making your own scar wax from household ingredients which could work out even cheaper!

 Speed & Simplicity